mlcommons/training/language_model/tensorflow/bert/README.md

 # Stopping criteria
 A valid submission will evaluate a masked lm accuracy >= 0.720.

 The evaluation will be on the 10,000 samples in the evaluation set.
-The evalution frequency in terms of number of samples trained is determined by the following formular based on the global batch size, starting from 0 examples.
+The evalution frequency in terms of number of samples trained is determined by the following formular based on the global batch size, starting from 0 samples.
+Evaluation with 0 samples trained could be skipped, but that's a good place to verify the initial checkpoint was loaded correctly for debugging purpose; the masked lm accuracy after loading the initial checkpint and before any training should be very close to 0.34085.
 The evaluation can be either offline or online for v1.0.
 More details please refer to the training policy.

 ```
 eval_frequency = floor(0.05 * (230.23 * batch_size + 3,000,000) / 25,000) * 25,000